architjoshi-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 - *`SLOT_NAME`*: the replication slot name
 - *`PLUGIN_NAME`*: the plugin you've used to create the replication slot—`wal2json` or `test_decoding`.

-You can specify as many slots as you want in this format.
+You can only specify a single slot in this format.

 ### Log reader type
 {{< hint "warning" >}}